 Why the standard advice does not work

-The usual recommendation is to implement three-way matching - match invoice, PO and goods receipt.
+The usual recommendation is to implement three-way matching - match invoice, PO, and goods receipt.
 In theory this catches most discrepancies.
 In construction it creates as many problems as it solves.

 Goods receipts in construction are site-based processes.
 Delivery dockets are often paper, held by a site foreman, and may not reach the finance team for days.
 Requiring a confirmed goods receipt before invoice approval creates payment delays that strain subcontractor relationships and, in some states, may conflict with security of payment legislation.